 Career first and foremost, always ;).
 I quit my job!
 I was fortunate enough to be given a great opportunity at my old financial services firm, but I knew that’s not where I wanted to be long-term.
-My old team was super flexible, gave me a lot of responsibility considering my experience, and was a wonderful stepping stone to where I am now.
-I was again fortunate enough to be given another kick-ass opportunity in consulting, where I’m based in Boston.
+My old team was very flexible, gave me a lot of responsibility considering my age, and was a wonderful stepping stone to where I am now.
+I also feel like I need to take a breather after crushing it for two straight years and getting an insanely early promo…was it worth it?
+Only time will tell.
+I was again fortunate enough to be given another opportunity in consulting, where I’m based in Boston.
 It’s only been a few weeks, but I love it so far (knock on wood).
 I think I always belonged in consulting – solving business problems for a corporation, then moving on to a different business problem once the first case is over, is right up my alley to ensure I never get bored.
-Tiring, perhaps, but not bored.
-There’s definitely no way I could’ve done my masters degree with my consulting job – perhaps another reason why I stayed at my old job for exactly 2 years?
+Tiring, maybe, but not bored.
 Oops.
 I am 100% a Slytherin after all – hope it carries through for the next phase of my career!

 Somehow, after a LOT of complaining and a lot of cramming, I finished my masters from H. University!
-To be honest I don’t think people really understood how difficult this was to do, since I worked full-time in NYC and was essentially a full-time student at one of the most prestigious universities in the world, in a different city.
+To be honest I don’t think people really understood how difficult this was to do, since I worked full-time …as a banker….in NYC and was essentially a full-time student in a different city.
 Also I wrote a monster thesis – which was difficult enough in undergrad, when it was supposed to be my entire life.
 This time I juggled 100000 other things at once.
-Yes, I’m tooting my own horn.
+I’m pretty proud of myself.
 I unpacked my diploma today, and I was reminded of how it was a heck of a lot of hard work – especially given my personality as I didn’t exactly sit at home and study with all my post-work free time all the time.
 New York City is a difficult city to be in, with all the competing pressures of friends and social events and new exciting activities and restaurants to try.
 And I wanted to do it all.

 I tell people now that it wasn’t really worth it.
 The degree, sure – but I recommend going full-time for any degree instead of what I did.
 It made sense for me because I wanted a degree while not giving up a salary – but if I ever go back to school again (a very strong “if ever”) – I’d definitely go full-time to take advantage of everything.
 Plus I’m not sure that I could balance it all at once, again.